 Soil Science Performance Objectives

 The exams are based on performance objectives developed by the Council of Soil Science Examiners.
-There is also a study guide available for a fee.
-Note that the study guide is just that, a guide.
-It is recommended that the exam candidate work through the performance objectives and use study guides and additional resources as supplemental information.
+It is recommended that the exam candidate work through the performance objectives and additional resources as supplemental information.

 - Fundamentals Exam Performance Objectives